-The artillery cannons were traditionally located on Red Square, partly at the Kremlin Spasskiye (Saviour's) and Nikolskiye (St. Nicholas) pass-gates.
-After the Peter I's decree of 1706 about the registration of all memorial cannons, the cannons sent to Moscow were located by the Kremlin's Posolskiy prikaz (Ambassadorial department).
+The artillery cannons were traditionally located on Red Square, partly at the Kremlin Spasskiye (Saviour's) and Nikolskiye (St. Nicholas) gates.
+After the Peter the Great's decree of 1706 about the registration of all memorial cannons, the cannons sent to Moscow were located by the Kremlin's Posolskiy prikaz (Ambassadorial department).
 In 1780-s, the other cannons were brought to the Kremlin and placed on the Ivanov Square's hill.
 A stone marquee was built for big cannons.

 Russian cannons of XVI-XVII centuries by Andrei Chokhov, Martyn Osipov, Jakov Dubina and other famous Russian casters are of special interest.
 Each tube has its specific features.
 Many of them are adorned with ornaments and are named according to the decor.
 Among them there are two cannons cast by Andrei Chokhov in 1590 called «Troilus» (with the image of the mythological king of Troy) and «Aspid» (Viper), also «Unicorn» and «Gamayun» with a bas-relief of a mythological bird, «Persian» and «Eagle» cast by Martyn Osipov (the XVIIth century).
 Each cannon is marked with a stamp telling the weight, date of casting and the master's name.